Emmotes/ic_spoilers/docs/season_5.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Magic magic magic** (Guess)
-> Increases the damage of all Champions whose base attacks are magic by `$(not_buffed amount)%` for each Champion whose base attacks are magic in the formation, stacking multiplicatively.
+> Increases the damage of all Champions whose base attacks are magic by 100% for each Champion whose base attacks are magic in the formation, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>